Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Introduction

-With the help of the above facts and quasi-orthogonal matrices (resp. quasi-unitary matrices), the author of this article and his cooperator \cite{Cao2020New,Cao2020Constructionof} gave a sufficient condition under which a matrix-product code over $\mathbb{F}_{q}$ (resp. $\mathbb{F}_{q^{2}}$) is Euclidean dual-containing (resp.
-Hermitian dual-containing), which provides a general approach for constructing quantum codes via Euclidean dual-containing (resp.
-Hermitian dual-containing) matrix-product codes (see Theorems \ref{theorem3.2} and \ref{theorem4.1}).
-Based on this approach, Refs \cite{Cao2020Constructioncaowang,Cao2020New,Cao2020Constructionof} constructed many new classes of matrix-product codes satisfying Euclidean dual-containing (resp.
-Hermitian dual-containing) by quasi-orthogonal matrices (resp. quasi-unitary matrices) and NSC quasi-orthogonal matrices (resp.
-NSC quasi-unitary matrices), which are very useful to construct good $q$-ary quantum codes by CSS construction (resp.
-Hermitian construction).
-It is worth mentioning that the utilization of NSC quasi-orthogonal or NSC quasi-unitary matrices enables the minimum distance lower bound of the corresponding quantum codes to reach its optimum.

 We have two purposes in writing this article: the first is to summarize some results of this topic obtained by the author of this article and his cooperators in \cite{Cao2020Constructioncaowang,Cao2020New,Cao2020Constructionof}; the second is to add some new results on quasi-orthogonal matrices (resp. quasi-unitary matrices), Euclidean dual-containing (resp.
-Hermitian dual-containing) matrix-product codes and $q$-ary quantum codes derived from these newly constructed matrix-product codes and CSS construction (resp.
+Hermitian dual-containing) matrix-product codes and $q$-ary quantum codes derived from these matrix-product codes and CSS construction (resp.
 Hermitian construction).
 The remainder of this article is organized as follows.
+Section \ref{section2} recalls some basics on classical and quantum error-correcting codes.
+Section \ref{section3} is devoted to the construction of quantum codes from Euclidean dual-containing matrix-product codes related to quasi-orthogonal matrices and NSC quasi-orthogonal matrices.
+Section \ref{section4} focuses on the construction of quantum codes from Hermitian dual-containing matrix-product codes related to quasi-unitary matrices and NSC quasi-unitary matrices.
+Section \ref{section5} makes concluding remarks of this article.